Skip to main content

 For buyers

 Use this when a safety proposal removes relational features from a companion, support, or care-adjacent system.
-It helps frame the evidence question: who is protected, who is abandoned, and how will the organisation know the difference?
+It helps frame the evidence question: who is protected, who is abandoned, and how will the organization know the difference?

 Terms here will grow as the practice does.
 If a term you ran into on the site or in a session is missing, use the structured enquiry form and name it, and it will land here in the next pass.